crunck78/nghouses/Notes.md

 ---

 ## 26. Installing the Angular framework && 27.
-Architecture of an Angular application
+Architecture of an Angular application && 28.
+Create an Angular service